atgreen/idm-satellite-openshift-demo/README.md

 1. Create a VM with 12GB of RAM and 400GB of storage.
 Name it `sat6.atgreen.org`.

+1. Set the hostname in /etc/hostname and add an entry in /etc/hosts with the fully qualified domain name, then reboot and make sure the name is set properly and you can ping it.

 1. Run "`subscription-manager register`" with the appropriate --proxy=... and related arguments.